-Every six months, flush any corrosive materials from the underbody with plain water.
+At least twice a year, spring and fall, use plain water to flush any corrosive materials from the underbody.
 Take care to thoroughly clean any areas where mud and other debris can collect.
-If equipped, extend power assist steps and use a high pressure wash to clean all joints and gaps.

 Do not directly power wash the transfer case and/or front/rear axle output seals.
 High pressure water can overcome the seals and contaminate the fluid.
 Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced.